 - 33. There is no public evidence that USC ever placed limitations on 2U's recruitment numbers, and their arrangement incentivized the parties to act otherwise.
 While Defendants' contract states that enrollment shall be limited to 50 students for the "initial semester, in order to give both parties the opportunity to further develop the Program," the contract does not identify any limit to the number of students that can be enrolled in the Online Programs after that.
 Rather, as set forth in Paragraphs 35 and 38, the contract pays 2U a higher percentage if it recruits more students. - 34.
 While the contract gives USC the right and discretion to set unspecified admissions standards and determine which qualified students shall be accepted, the contract gave 2U outsized influence on that process.
 In particular, it required USC and 2U to "cooperate to make the admissions process and the application of Admissions Standards streamlined, transparent and clear to enable [2U] to target its promotional efforts to students likely to be accepted," and not merely those who were qualified. - 35.
 The contract also had other terms that aligned USC's interests in expanding enrollment with 2U's.
 Because USC was also responsible for expenses associated with the offering of online programs, and 2U was taking an enormous share of tuition, capping enrollment would not serve its financial interests.
-Moreover, 2U "advanced funds to Rossier to help fund the startup of the MAT program, and these advanced amounts were subject to recoupment against portions of the net https://fsapartners.ed.gov/sites/default/files/attachments/dpcletters/GEN1105.pdf).
+Moreover, 2U "advanced funds to Rossier to help fund the startup of the MAT program, and these advanced amounts were subject to recoupment against portions of the net program https://fsapartners.ed.gov/sites/default/files/attachments/dpcletters/GEN1105.pdf).

-&lt;sup>15 See March 17, 2011 Letter from the U.S. Department of Education, Office of Postsecondary Education, GEN-11-05, at 11 (available at program proceeds under specified conditions."
+proceeds under specified conditions."
 The higher the enrollment revenue, the faster USC's debt to 2U would be reduced.